 But I had forgotten to care for them in the rush of living.

-The man beckoned to me form the other side,
+The man beckoned to me from the other side,

 But I had some much needed care to be giving.